Nasdanika/guides/src/site/markdown/build-and-deploy/eclipse/single-site.md

 </plugin>
 ```

-It tells Maven to skip site building and deploying for all plug-ins unless overriden.
+It tells Maven to skip site building and deploying for all plug-ins unless overridden.